 Common Mistakes to Avoid

-- Using regular nails or drywall screws: They won’t penetrate brick and could snap or damage your tools.
+- Using regular nails or drywall screws—they’ll snap or damage your tools.

-- Hanging items on mortar instead of brick: Mortar is weaker and more likely to crumble under pressure.
+- Hanging items on mortar instead of brick—mortar crumbles faster.